paezha/covid19-environmental-correlates/README.md

 # Acknowledgments

-Add acknowledgments as appropriate in final draft.
+Fernando A. López is supported by the program Groups of Excellence of the Region of Murcia, Fundación Séneca, Science and Technology Agency of the region of Murcia project 19884/GERM/15.
+Tatiane Menezes, Renata Cavalcanti, and Maira Galdino da Rocha Pitta are supported by Brazil’s Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) and Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (Fundação Capes).
+Antonio Páez is not supported by Canada’s Research Councils.
 The following `R` packages were used in the course of this investigation and the authors wish to acknowledge their developers: `aemet` (Rodriguez-Sanchez, Balao, and Gámez 2018), `ggthemes` (Arnold 2019), `gridExtra` (Auguie 2017), `kableExtra` (Zhu 2019), `knitr` (Xie 2014, 2015), `lubridate` (Grolemund and Wickham 2011), `plm` (Millo 2017),